anubrat25/movie-recommendation-system/README.md

-The Movie Recommendation System project implements a movie recommendation system based on cosine similarity.
+This Movie Recommendation System project implements a movie recommendation system based on cosine similarity.

 Table of Contents
 1. Introduction